-- Seeking long term capital appreciation to come from owning high quality businesses that will reliably compound earnings/ cash flow generation over time.
+- Seeking long term capital appreciation by owning high quality businesses run by high quality management team that we believe can reliably compound earnings and generate cashflow over time.

-- In Asia, this type of company tends to exhibit three key characteristics:
+- In Asia, we feel this type of company tends to exhibit three key characteristics:

 - Established companies with leading market positions.